VOLUNTEER WORK GUATEMALA

 Type of program

-from 20 hours per week
+approx. 20 hours per week

 Every 1st Saturday of the month

-Animal lover, nature lover
+Animal lover, close to nature

 Shared room on the project site